marc-mrt/marc-mrt.github.io/content/about.md

 A patient-transfer service for clinics in Germany.

 In this role, I was part of the team that maintained and extended an existing product suite of 3 apps.
-Dealing with patient data, it was of utmost importance to ensure the company had no view into it, for which we used and maintained our e2e encryption solution.
+Dealing with patient data, it was of the utmost importance to ensure the company had no view into it, for which we used and maintained our e2e encryption solution.

-After joining, it became evident that the codebase was hard to maintain.
+After joining, it became clear that the codebase was hard to maintain.
 We migrated the entire codebase from the Flow type system to TypeScript, a procedure we could only conduct in full at once.
 We relied on our e2e integration test to validate that transition.

 While extending its market ambition towards France, the products required internationalization, a challenge we decided to tackle by building a new app from scratch to update and synchronize terms within all our apps & codebases.